North–South Summit: Food and agricultural production

 The fight against hunger was discussed, with an Algerian proposal to eradicate hunger being approved.
 It was understood that the problem with food supply was distribution and concern for high levels of malnutrition, particularly in sub-Saharan Africa and South-east Asia, was raised.
-The Cancun Summit participants agreed that increasing poor nations' capacity to increase their own food production should take precedence over providing direct food aid.
+The Cancún Summit participants agreed that increasing poor nations' capacity to increase their own food production should take precedence over providing direct food aid.
 However, a number of poorer nations also urged for more direct action.
 The creation of sizeable emergency food reserves to make up for lack of harvests and increased attempts to create a global food system that encompasses both production and delivery.

 Trade and industrialization

 Countries in Africa that were economically affected by fluctuating raw material prices asserted the need for international agreements for its stabilization.
-The 1979-80 oil crisis caused a disparity in the account balance of payment between the Organization of Petroleum Exporting (OPEC) countries and non-oil developing countries estimated in the billions of dollars.
+The 1979–80 oil crisis caused a disparity in the account balance of payment between the Organization of Petroleum Exporting (OPEC) countries and non-oil developing countries estimated in the billions of dollars.
 However, no proposals were made for any new international agreements on raw material prices.
-Instead, the delayed implementation of the UNCTAD Integrated Program for Commodities, as well the delay in the drafting of new trade agreements were acknowledged in the Summits’ co-presidents’ summary.
+Instead, the delayed implementation of the UNCTAD Integrated Program for Commodities, as well the delay in the drafting of new trade agreements were acknowledged in the Summits' co-presidents' summary.
 After the 1979 UN Conference on Science and Technology for Development in Vienna, there was an interest among global actors to implement technological advancements into their domestic development plans.

 Energy

 The construction of a World Bank affiliate that would aid developing nations in building their own energy sectors was discussed.
 Energy rise in the global South was 30% faster than increases to GDP.
 Lower income countries were unable or struggling to pay for the amount of oil needed for growth.
 European states, Canada, as well as most of the emerging nations were interested to bring forth this idea.
 Countries that were members of OPEC also responded positively for a proposal for an energy affiliate.
 The United States, however, was not in favour of a new international organization.
 Following the discussion, the conclusion from the co-presidents of the Summit mentioned that the energy crisis was a global issue, not just a North-South one.
-Despite the proposal from French President Mitterand to establish an energy affiliate before the meeting, the agency was not created at Cancun.
+Despite the proposal from French President Mitterrand to establish an energy affiliate before the meeting, the agency was not created at Cancún.